pmuens/awesome-serverless/README.md

 - [How to manage AWS Step Functions with the Serverless Framework](https://serverless.com/blog/how-to-manage-your-aws-step-functions-with-serverless/) - Step-by-step guide on how to use AWS Step Functions with the Serverless Framework.
 - [Canonical’s new services for enterprise-grade Kubernetes](https://thenewstack.io/canonicals-new-offerings-go-wide-deep-enterprise-kubernetes/) - How [Canonical](https://www.canonical.com) helps enterprises adopt serverless architectures based on Kubernetes.
 - [3 key considerations for event-driven architectures](https://thenewstack.io/3-key-design-considerations-event-driven-architecture/) - Post about the 3 key design considerations when working on event-driven architectures.
+- [Things to know about Lambda](https://read.iopipe.com/things-to-know-about-lambda-is-there-a-need-for-operations-in-serverless-8cff3252c17a) - Post which talks about the operational aspects when using AWS Lambda.

 ## Screencasts